Compute

 ::/0

-Allows all traffic from the instances in the security group to external resources using any protocol.
+Allows all traffic from the instances in the security group to external resources over any protocol and port.

 Procedure